Bioconservatism

-Bioconservatism (a portmanteau of the words biology and conservatism), to Deakin University Lecturer in Health Ethics and Professionalism Tamara Kayali Browne and University of Oxford Senior Research Fellow Steve Clarke, is "a term that is often used to describe those who wish to conserve humanity as it is, and so oppose human enhancement."

-Clarke, along with Rebecca Roache, criticising bioconservatism, state that "bioconservatives" hold that "we should honour intuitions about the special value of being human".
+Bioconservatism is a philosophical and ethical stance that emphasizes caution and restraint in the use of biotechnologies, particularly those involving genetic manipulation and human enhancement.

-Bioconservatism is a stance of hesitancy and skepticism regarding radical technological advances, especially those that seek to modify or enhance the human condition.
-Bioconservatism is characterized by a belief that technological trends in today's society risk compromising human dignity, and by opposition to movements and technologies including transhumanism, human genetic modification, "strong" artificial intelligence, and the technological singularity.
+Bioconservatism is characterized by a belief that technological trends risk compromising human dignity, and by opposition to movements and technologies including transhumanism, human genetic modification, "strong" artificial intelligence, and the technological singularity.
 Many bioconservatives also oppose the use of technologies such as life extension and preimplantation genetic screening.

 Bioconservatives range in political perspective from right-leaning religious and cultural conservatives to left-leaning environmentalists and technology critics.
 What unifies bioconservatives is skepticism about medical and other biotechnological transformations of the living world.
-Typically less sweeping as a critique of technological society than bioluddism, the bioconservative perspective is characterized by its defense of the natural, deployed as a moral category.
+In contrast to bioluddism, the bioconservative perspective typically presents a more focused critique of technological society.
+It is distinguished by its defense of the natural, framed as a moral category.

-Arguments for
+Critics of bioconservatism, such as Steve Clarke and Rebecca Roache, argue that bioconservatives ground their views primarily in intuition, which can be subject to various cognitive biases.
+They consider bioconservatives to be unable to provide concrete reasons to justify their intuitions, contributing to stalled debate around human enhancement.